n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebookleadadstrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Facebook Lead Ads trigger
+title: Facebook Lead Ads Trigger node documentation
-description: Documentation for the Facebook Lead Ads trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Facebook Lead Ads Trigger node in n8n.
+Follow technical documentation to integrate Facebook Lead Ads Trigger node into your workflows.
 contentType: integration
 priority: medium
 ---

-# Facebook Lead Ads trigger
+# Facebook Lead Ads Trigger node

-Use the Facebook Lead Ads trigger node to respond to events in Facebook Lead Ads and integrate Facebook Lead Ads with other applications. n8n has built-in support for responding to new leads.
+Use the Facebook Lead Ads trigger node to respond to events in [Facebook Lead Ads](https://www.facebook.com/business/ads/lead-ads/){:target=_blank .external-link} and integrate Facebook Lead Ads with other applications. n8n has built-in support for responding to new leads.

 On this page, you'll find a list of events the Facebook Lead Ads trigger node can respond to, and links to more resources.